mikejoh/k8s-tech-demos/kyverno-demo/README.md

 kubectl delete -f pod.yaml
 kubectl apply -f policies/require-labels.yaml
 ```

 7. Re-apply the Pod manifest and check the returning error:
 ```
 kubectl apply -f pod.yaml
 ```

-You can also download the `kyverno` CLI tool and run a check using a policy against a resource before you apply the manifest, a good use case for this is as a pre-validation step in CI/CD pipelines.
+You can also download the `kyverno` CLI tool and run a check using a policy against a resource before you apply the manifest, a good use case for this is as a pre-validation step in CI/CD pipelines. _Please note that there's a `kubectl` plugin available for `kyverno`, this can be installed with `kubectl krew install kyverno`._

-If you download the CLI you can run the following to see what the result would be using the policy we're using in this demo:
+If you download the CLI (or the `kubectl` plugin) you can run the following to see what the result would be using the policy we're using in this demo:
 ```
 kyverno apply policies/require-labels.yaml --resource pod.yaml
 ```